 White Labs WLP002 English Ale yeast—1.5 liter starter

 Mash at 155°F (68°C) for 60 minutes.
 Boil 90 minutes, following the schedule for adding adjuncts, hops, and spices.
+(Note that the 8 oz/230 g of brown sugar listed for the boil is in addition to that which was sprinkled on the pumpkin.)
 If needed, add more spices in the form of a hot “tea” during secondary conditioning.

 Substitute 7 lb, 10 oz (3.46 kg) of Maris Otter liquid extract and 2 lb (907 g) of Munich liquid extract for the base grains.
 Steep the specialty grains for 20 minutes at about 155°F (68°C).